Beslan: History

 Beslan was founded in 1847 by migrants from elsewhere in Ossetia and was unofficially called Beslanykau ("the settlement of Beslan") after a local lord, Beslan Tulatov.
 In official use, however, the town was known after Tulatov's surname as Tulatovo or Tulatovskoye.
 It was renamed Iriston (lit.
 Ossetia) in 1941.
-From 1942 to 1943 the Germans tried to take Beslan, on the Adgyhea-Beslan-Mozdok line.
+From 1942 to 1943 the Germans tried to take Beslan, on the Adyghea-Beslan-Mozdok line.
 In 1950, when the town was rapidly industrialising, it was renamed Beslan.

 Beslan school hostage crisis

 On 1 September 2004, Beslan's School No. 1 was seized by a group of at least thirty-two Islamic terrorists related to the Second Chechen War.
 The siege ended on 3 September with a bloody shootout between the terrorists and the Russian security forces.
 According to official data, 334 people were killed, 186 of them children, and hundreds more wounded.
-All but one of the hostage-takers were killed.
-The survivor was arrested.
-He was tried and convicted and sentenced to imprisonment.
+All but one of the hostage-takers were killed, with the survivor arrested and later tried and convicted and sentenced to imprisonment.